Courses

 VME6842Fundraising and Development for Animal Welfare Organizations3ElectiveX

-VME6905Problems in Veterinary Medical Sciences (Seminar in Shelter Medicine) (S/U only) by request.
-Grading and Max Credits: Graduate Catalog Info VME69051-3ElectiveXX
+VME6905Problems in Veterinary Medical Sciences (Seminar in Shelter Medicine) by request 1-3Elective

 VME6939Topics in International Shelter Medicine3ElectiveX